The Reflections and Musings of Faith Gary

 Use these free printable worksheets to go with Houghton Mifflin’s Iditarod Dream in your 5th grade class.

-In reading class, we are using Houghton Mifflin’s text book, level 5.
-Right now, we are in theme two – Expeditions and we are reading Iditarod Dream by Ted Wood.
-The worksheets we use in class are posted below.
+In reading class we are using Houghton Mifflin’s text book, grade 5.
+Right now, we are in Theme Two, Expeditions and reading Iditarod Dreams by Ted Wood.
+I posted the worksheets we used in class below.

 Iditarod Dream p.
 230B-230C – This worksheet includes a comparison and contrast Venn diagram where the students have to compare the Junior Iditarod to the Annual Adult Iditarod and answer a prediction question.
 (I did additional research on the adult Iditarod and presented to the class, as background information.)

-Itditarod Dream p.
-230F-230G – On this worksheet, students must identify fact from opinion and list three dog chores that Dusty must do in order to keep his dogs healthy and comfortable during the race.
+Itditarod Dream 230F-230G – On this worksheet, students must identify fact from opinion and list three dog chores that Dusty has to do in order to keep his dogs healthy and comfortable during the race.

 Iditarod Dreams p.
-230H – On this worksheet, the students must give two reasons why Dusty decides not to sleep while at Yenta Station and fill in a timeline outlining Dusty’s dog chores.
+230H – On this worksheet, the students must give two reasons why Dusty decides not to sleep while at Yenta Station and fill in a timeline depicting Dusty’s dog chores.

 Iditarod Dream p.
 230I- On this worksheet, the students must tell how they think Noah and Andy will feel about Dusty’s victory.
 They must use information and details from the story to support what they think was Dusty’s most important racing decision.